 University financial policies are available online.
 The webpage also provides contact information for Financial Services.

-Financial Aid: The Institutional Scholarship, Employment Opportunities, and Department Scholarships
+Financial Aid: The Institutional Scholarship, Endowed Departmental Scholarships and Employment Opportunities

 |Institutional Scholarship:||OC's Graduate School of Theology offers you a tuition scholarship of $110 per credit hour if you are a degree-seeking student maintaining a cumulative GPA of 3.0 or greater.
 This scholarship is also available to you as a new student entering the graduate program as long as you have a cumulative GPA of 3.0 or greater from previous academic work.
 This award is given through the Financial Services office and no application is required.|

 Work opportunities are readily available in the Edmond/Oklahoma City area.
 Many OC graduate students work in area churches as preachers, youth ministers, interns, and in other roles.
 In addition, on-campus jobs may be found by visiting www.oc.edu/campusjobs.

 All applicants must meet published guidelines to receive awards.